willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 **Example activation optimisation** A simple technique for gauging what features a neuron might have learnt is to determine the top-$n$ examples that minimally or maximally excite a chosen neuron.
-Through a comparative qualitative analysis one can determine the invariants of the neuron.
+Through a comparative qualitative analysis of the examples one can determine the invariants of the neuron.

 # Excitation backpropagation {#sec:ebp}